brainomite/home-page/_posts/2021-01-24-vscode-fonts-and-themes.md

 #### [Dark Synthwave '84](https://marketplace.visualstudio.com/items?itemName=aaronYoung.dark-synthwave-vscode) with Glow Disabled

-This is a theme that your truly created.
+This is a theme that yours truly created.
 This is also my preferred theme, naturally
+{:.note}

 <div class="juxtapose">
   <img